Dorcas Lane, Stoke Hammond, Milton Keynes, Buckinghamshire, MK17 0EA

 - Nearly 5,800 sq. ft. of versatile outbuildings including stables, barns and workshops

 - Over 10 acres of gardens and grounds, tennis court

 A period five bedroom former farmhouse with a detached one bedroom annexe, outbuildings including stables and workshops, a double carport and over 10 acres of grounds with panoramic countryside views.

+The outbuildings provide storage of almost 6,000 sq. ft. and includes several barns, nine stables and a tack room.
+There is also a tennis court (in need of restoration).
+The property is in a remote location.
 The house and annexe have a total of 4,629 sq. ft. of accommodation.
 The annexe has a sitting room, a kitchen/dining room and a bathroom on the ground floor with a bedroom on the first floor.
 The main house has a reception hall, three principal reception rooms, as well as a home office and a more informal family/boot room.
 There is also a kitchen, utility room and cloakroom on the ground floor.
 On the first floor the master bedroom has an en suite bathroom and is currently using a fifth bedroom as a dressing room.
 The guest bedroom has an en suite bathroom, two other bedrooms share a Jack and Jill bathroom and there is also a four piece family bathroom.
-Improvements to the house include a new roof in the last 10 years and refurbished hardwood sash windows, most of which have also been double glazed.
-The property has zoned central heating, 3 phase electricity, two broadband lines and a 4G router for working from home.

 About the House cont'd